Over Hard Eggs

 Eggs over hard have a completely cooked egg yolk and completely cooked white.

-If you are like me and find a runny yolk to be skeevy, this is PERFECT for you.
-This method of cooking eggs is also the easiest to make as there is virtually no risk of over-cooking.
+If you are like me and find a runny yolk to be skeevy, this is JUST for you.
+This method of cooking eggs is also the easiest to make, as there is virtually no risk of overcooking.

 - Eggs.
-Any sized eggs will work for this method.
-I typically use large or extra-large eggs as they are what we buy from the markets.
+Any-sized eggs will work for this method.
+I typically use large or extra-large eggs, as that’s what we buy at the market.

 - Seasonings.
 Salt and pepper.